Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
-Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.
+Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`Public` balance.
 	#.
-Click the :guilabel:`padlock` icon at the top right corner of your client.
+Click the :guilabel:`Padlock` icon at the top right corner of your client.
 	#.
 Click on the downward facing arrow next to :guilabel:`Additional unlock options` in the overlay window.
 	#.
 Check the :guilabel:`Unlock for staking only` box.
 	#.
 Enter your password and click the :guilabel:`Unlock wallet` button.